Routing and controllers

 - UUID helper

-Using md5 or sha1 hashes for storing passwords is not recommended, as they are easy to brute-force with modern hardware.
-The password hashing class makes it easy to hash and validate your passwords using a secure method.
+sha1 hashes for storing passwords is not recommended as they are easy to brute-force with modern hardware.
+The password hashers included with the framework make it easy to hash and verify your passwords using modern, secure and robust hashing algorithms.

-hash method will return a hashed version of the provided password.
+create method will return a hash of the provided password.

-Note that the length of the password hash may increase if the hashing algorithm is changed.
+Note that the length of the password hash may vary depending on the chosen hashing algorithm.
 Therefore, it is recommended to store the result in a database column that can expand beyond 60 characters (255 characters would be a good choice).